gracejinsotrue/AI-GIRLFRIEN/README.md

 ## Frontend Setup

 The frontend consists of HTML, JavaScript, and CSS that handle the user interface.
-The user can upload an audio file, and the frontend will send it to the Node.js backend for processing.
+The user can send messages, and the frontend will send them to the Node.js backend for processing.

-### Frontend Workflow

-1. **File Upload**: Users upload an audio file using the frontend interface.
-2. **Transcription**: The frontend sends the audio to the backend, which processes it using Google Cloud Speech-to-Text and returns the transcription.
-3. **GPT-3 Response**: The transcribed text is sent to OpenAI GPT-3.5, which generates a response.
-4. **Text-to-Speech**: The backend sends the GPT-3 response to the frontend, where it is converted to speech using Google Text-to-Speech API.

 ### Run the Frontend